 In this section, you’ll learn about the different types of fixed bridges.
 You’ll discover that I appreciate fixed ones because of their relatively low maintenance requirements, and I actually think that they’re underrated at times.
 Depending on your experience level, you might think so too.

-You can find these kinds of bridges on many guitars, and they can look and function slightly different from another.
+You can find these kinds of bridges on many guitars, and they can look and function slightly differently from another.
 One of the most popular kinds of hardtails is the Telecaster version, which is unique in that it uses 3 saddles.

-I wish there was more to say about hardtails because I really enjoy their convenience and ease-of-use.
-There is a newer type of hardtail bridge out on the market known as the Evertune, which utilizes springs and is designed to keep your guitar in-tune for ages which I think is groundbreaking.
+I wish there was more to say about hardtails because I really enjoy their convenience and ease of use.
+There is a newer type of hardtail bridge out on the market known as the Evertune, which utilizes springs and is designed to keep your guitar in tune for ages which I think is groundbreaking.
 You can also find reputable hardtails from Gotoh and Hipshot.

-This apparatus often consist of two pieces – a tailpiece which has adjustable screws, and the actual bridge which contains the saddles.
+This apparatus often consists of two pieces – a tailpiece that has adjustable screws, and the actual bridge which contains the saddles.
 However, there are some versions of the Tune-O-Matic that have just the bridge portion of it, and instead of using a tailpiece, the strings are fed through the guitar’s body in the back, kind of like the hardtails.
 This is sometimes referred to as a String-Through type.

 As you may have guessed, these guitar bridges are great for having stable intonation.
 But only if you have good quality saddles!
 Some guitars use cheap parts, which don’t allow the design to do its job correctly.